gibbok/myvar/website/content/hugo/core-directory-structure.md

 date = 2025-11-18T09:00:00-11:00
 draft = false
 tags = ['hugo', 'go']
+description = 'Master the Hugo directory structure.
+Essential guides to organizing files and content for seamless static site generation.'
 +++

 A Hugo site is powered by five key directories: **content**, **layouts**, **archetypes**, **static**, and **themes**.
 Here’s a concise guide to what each does and why it matters.